 The development of a communication plan, may aid in the communication of risk.
 The purpose of this plan is to ensure that the right information is communicated to the right people at the right time.
 It may include information such as the entity's attitude and approach to risk management, the risk profile, and specifics around control responsibilities and actions.

-Risk communication is critical to ensure that the entity's risk management process is consistently applied and implemented at all levels.
-Communication also encourages transparency of risk, leading to a more risk-aware organisation and a positive risk culture.
+Risk communication encourages transparency of risk, leading to a more risk-aware organisation and a positive risk culture.

 Monitoring and review